7 Best Valladolid Cenotes You Simply Must Visit (2025)

 1. Cenote Oxman

-This dreamy cenote was probably my favourite of all the best cenotes in Valladolid.
+This dreamy cenote was probably my favorite of all the best cenotes in Valladolid.

 Located on an old ranch, which has now been converted into a relaxing picnic area and restaurant, Cenote Oxman is one of the largest open cenotes around.